FAQ's

 Our fees for the Passes are calculated to cover the following:

 Pitlane Development do not cover travel expenses for passes.
-Accommodation costs are only covered only as part of the gold pass.
+Accommodation and travel expenses are only covered as part of the Platinum pass.